RuneU/gruppeprosjekt/README.md

 Comment out all of the `[Authorize]` tags in `UserController.cs` & `AccountController.cs`.

 #### 7. Run project and create the first admin user
 Run and build the project.
-After successfully building the project, go to `https://localhost:00000/Account/Register` to register the first admin user.
+After successfully building the project, go to https://localhost:port`/Account/Register` to register the first admin user.
 Login with an email account and create a strong password, and check off the `Sett som administrator` button.
-Then click the create button.
+Then click the `Opprett ny bruker` button.

 #### 8. After running the project
 Remove the comments of the `[Authorize]` tags in `UserController.cs` & `AccountController.cs`.